BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 "Right now, NVMe devices are too slow for our storage," Lewis said.
 "They don't have the software hooks we need.
 We're working with suppliers to add in APIs in the NVMe stack to let us have that additional software control."

-Violin will introduce NVMe SSDs into XVS8 in the first quarter of 2019, he added.
+Violin will NVMe SSDs into XVS8 in the quarter of 2019, he added.

 "Violin is still focused on the traditional high-end database market and potentially VDI.
 I think [Violin XVS8] will attract more of the performance-bound AI, deep learning and machine learning workloads," said George Crump, an analyst at Storage Switzerland.

-IDC analyst Eric Burgener said the new Violin Systems array competes with rack-scale arrays from NVMe-based startups.
+IDC analyst Eric Burgener said the Violin Systems array competes with rack-scale arrays from NVMe-based startups.

 "Violin is looking to upgrade to NVMe technology, but it will be based around commodity hardware, not the custom hardware they use today," Burgener said.
 "One of the things that differentiates Violin from the other guys is that they have a full complement of data services.